 - Standard operating objectives

 Management must intelligently construct a task, a single all-encompassing goal, which remains the key priority of the entire management team for a particular period.
-There can only be one such task in the organization.
-Moreover, this objective is not a long-term vision, you should Start with the Why.
+There can only be one such task in the organisation.
+Moreover, this objective is a short-term vision.
+For long-term vision, you should Start with the Why.

 The specific objective is not a number, and it is not measurable.
 It is the entire assertion of the desired attainment.
 It needs a verb.
 You can call it a version of a training program because it connects people to create something.

-The key is to unite the entire management team, and therefore, all others around one goal.
+To foster collaboration, the key is to unite the entire management team and all others around one Goal.
 The team will have to accomplish it in a specific period.

 They are called defining objectives.
 They are components or building blocks that serve to clarify precisely what is meant by a thematic goal.
-Once a thematic goal has been established, the leadership team must then give it a practical context, so team members know what needs to be done to achieve that goal.
+Once a thematic goal has been established, the leadership team must give it a practical context so team members know what needs to be done to achieve that Goal.
 The system must have the following characteristics:

-- Qualitative: Not quantitative, assigning numbers and dates to set goals only serves to limit the participation of the leadership team members who cannot see how they can directly affect the numeric goal.
+- Qualitative: Not quantitative, assigning numbers and dates to set goals only limits the participation of the leadership team members, who cannot see how they can directly affect the numeric Goal.

-- General: Even though the defining goal seems to target specifically a member of the leadership group with functional experience in this area, all leaders must take on a very real sense of responsibility and accountability for achieving it.
+- General: Even though the defining Goal targets a leader group with functional experience in this area, all leaders must take on real responsibility and accountability to achieve it.

 - Timeline: When a thematic goal is no longer valid, the defining objectives also change.

-In addition to the defining objectives, it is imperative to recognize other key goals on which the leadership group should focus and monitor.
+In addition to defining objectives, it is important to recognise other key goals the leadership group should focus on and monitor.
 These are current goals that do not change from period to period.
 They vary from one company to another, depending on the industry.
-Standard operating objectives often include topics such as income and costs, market share, customer satisfaction, productivity, etc.
+Standard operating objectives often include income and costs, market share, customer satisfaction, productivity, etc.

-Once the thematic, defining, and standard operating objectives have been set up, the management team can start talking about measurement.
+Once the thematic, defining, and standard operating objectives have been set up, the management team can start discussing measurement.

-But do not forget that without these other areas, metrics have little or no context.
-Even the most motivated employees, including managers, will not be so motivated to collaborate and achieve results if they do not understand how they fit into the big picture.
+But remember that metrics have little or no context without these other areas.
+Even the most motivated employees, including managers, will only be so motivated to collaborate and achieve results if they understand how they fit into the big picture.

 Keep in mind that even metrics are not always quantifiable.
-Often these are the dates by which you will complete this or that activity.
+Often these are the dates you will complete this or that activity.

 Conclusion: Collaboration first

-You can find many common points between the method proposed by Patrick Lencioni with the goal-setting system OKR (Objectives and Key Results).
-The is method was invented way back in the 1970s by Andy Grove, then CEO of Intel.
-Also similar to the Logical Thinking process, part of the theory of constraint elaborated by Eliyahu M. Goldratt.
+You can find many similarities between the method proposed by Patrick Lencioni with the goal-setting system OKR (Objectives and Key Results).
+The technique was invented in the 1970s by Andy Grove, then CEO of Intel.
+Also similar to the Logical Thinking process, part of the theory of constraint was elaborated by Eliyahu M. Goldratt.

-If any questions, comments, please reach out!
+If any questions or comments, please reach out!
 David Gousset.